Carmine DeSapio: Ouster

 His leadership ended in 1961, and with it the dynasty that was Tammany Hall.
 It took several years of work by Eleanor Roosevelt to bring this about.
 She told local journalist Murray Kempton, who published her remarks many years later in 1991 when he was a columnist for Newsday, "I told Carmine I would get him for what he did to Franklin, and get him I did."
 She had vowed revenge because she felt DeSapio had derailed her son's (Franklin D. Roosevelt, Jr.) political ambitions by persuading him to abandon his run for Governor of New York in 1954 and instead run for New York Attorney General.
 After Roosevelt dropped out, DeSapio then got the local Democratic Party officials to accept former banker and diplomat W. Averell Harriman as the Democratic Party's nominee for governor in the New York state election.
-Harriman barely managed to secure victory as Governor of New York and Roosevelt would lose his bid to become the New York Attorney General.
+Harriman barely managed to secure victory as Governor of New York and Roosevelt lost his bid to become the New York Attorney General.
 Following Harriman's victory, DeSapio served in Harriman's cabinet as Secretary of State of New York.

 Later career

-In 1963 and 1965, after Lanigan stepped down, DeSapio tried to retake his position as Greenwich Village district leader, but was twice defeated by another reform candidate, Edward I. Koch, who would later go on to become mayor.
-DeSapio reached a low point in 1969 when he was convicted in a Federal Court of conspiracy and bribery after it was acknowledged that he conspired to bribe the former New York City water commissioner, James L. Marcus, and extort contracts from Consolidated Edison that would result in kickbacks.
+In 1963 and 1965, after Lanigan stepped down, DeSapio tried to retake his position as Greenwich Village district leader, but was twice defeated by another reform candidate, Edward I. Koch, who became mayor in 1977.
+DeSapio reached a low point in 1969 when he was convicted in a federal court of conspiracy and bribery after it was acknowledged that he conspired to bribe the New York City water commissioner, James L. Marcus, and extort contracts from Consolidated Edison that would result in kickbacks.
 He served two years in federal prison (1971–1973).
-After his release, he never re-entered politics, but did support many community, charitable, and civic causes.
+After his release, he never re-entered politics, although he supported many community, charitable, and civic causes.
 He regained some of his former popularity through his skill as a speaker.
-In 1992, former Mayor Ed Koch, his opponent in 1963 and 1965, whom DeSapio had now befriended and met with on occasions, said of him: "He is a crook, but I like him ...
+In 1992, former Mayor Ed Koch, his opponent in 1963 and 1965, whom DeSapio had later befriended and met with on occasions, said of him, "He is a crook, but I like him ...
 Most politicians still like DeSapio.
 He always gets the most applause when he is introduced at Democratic dinners".

 Among DeSapio's accomplishments were support of the Fair Employment Practices Law, the New York City rent control laws, and the lowering of the voting age to 18.